piegope/doc/docs/content/en/dgw/kb/launch-rdp-session-web-client.md

     * a gateway type VPN configured.
     * no mandatory session recording.
 * Have the ***View password*** permission if you are the one to use the session.
+    * When using IronRDP, a call is generated to the tool, and the password can be seen when the developer tools are enabled.
 * Have a {{ en.RDM }} or {{ en.DLAUNCHER }} license assigned to the user that wants to use the connection.

 ### RDP Session Configuration